 3) How to use call tracking that links with Google Analytics to see which keywords are generating phone calls.

-Getting started is very easy: Just link your AdWords account to your Google Analytics account.
+Getting started is very easy: Just link your Google Ads account to your Google Analytics account.
 After you’ve linked, you’ll be able to see metrics like average visit duration, pages per visit, percentage of new visits, and bounce rate right within your AdWords interface.

 You might find that some keywords produce visits with an average of 11 seconds, while others keep visitors on site for an average of 307 seconds.
 This will give you a bit more insight so you can effectively allocate your budget, as not all your conversions will come from the regular conversion tracking available, some will call from phone calls.

 Here’s how you do it:

 1) First, make sure you have a Google Analytics account associated with your website.